Factbox: Companies feel impact of coronavirus outbreak in China

-(Reuters) - Some companies have warned that a coronavirus outbreak in China that has killed more than 200 people and infected thousands could disrupt supply chains or hurt bottom lines as factories and shops shut and airlines suspend flights.
+(Reuters) - Companies around the world have warned that a coronavirus outbreak in China could disrupt supply chains or hurt bottom lines as factories and shops shut and airlines suspend flights.

+- Apple (AAPL.O) gave a wider-than-usual revenue outlook range for the March quarter to factor in uncertainty.
+Apple, which has suppliers in Wuhan, the central Chinese city at the heart of the outbreak, said the reopening of some suppliers’ factories outside Wuhan had been moved to Feb.
+10 from the end of January.

 - Electrolux (ELUXb.ST) said the epidemic could have a material impact if its Chinese suppliers were further affected and that it was implementing contingency plans.

+- Foxconn’s (2317.TW) shipments to customers including Apple could be disrupted if a Chinese factory halt extends into a second week, a source said.
+Foxconn has halted almost all its production in China, the person said.

 - H&M (HMb.ST) said store closures in China - about 45 - hurt sales in January.
-The company said it sources “a lot” from China but its flexible supply chain had contained disruptions so far.
+The company said its flexible supply chain had limited disruptions.

-- Hyundai Motor (005380.KS) said it planned to halt South Korean production of a sport utility vehicle this weekend to cope with a supply disruption caused by the virus outbreak.

 - Jaguar and Land Rover parent Tata Motors (TAMO.NS) expects the outbreak to hamper production in China and hit profits.